 In an era of information boom and dictatorial democracies where free journalism is facing peril, Google has come to the rescue.
 Always dedicated to providing specific and accurate information to whoever is looking for it, the Google news initiative is set to make the transition of news from analog to digital far more seamless.

-Google is also one of the world’s biggest tech MNCs and business model of sustainable development is what it thrives on, as Chief Business Officer Philipp Schindler tells us.
-Open and publicly accessible platforms such as Search and YouTube depend on the production of quality content in a healthy ecosystem of intellectual and artistic, as well as financial freedom.
+As Chief Business Officer Philipp Schindler tells us, Google is also one of the world’s biggest tech MNCs, and the business model of sustainable development is what it thrives on.
+Open and publicly accessible platforms such as Search and YouTube depend on producing quality content in a healthy ecosystem of intellectual, artistic, and financial freedom.
 Publishers are producing great digital content.
-Last year, Google paid a hefty sum of $12.6 billion to its partners.
-Using the pathbreaking SEO tech it also out clicked 10 billion clicks per month to an array of websites for free.
+Last year, Google paid its partners a hefty sum of $12.6 billion.
+Using the pathbreaking SEO tech, it also out clicked 10 billion clicks per month to an array of websites for free.

 In order to provide technological solutions to the news industries’ most challenging problems, Google has consistently come up with innovative measures.
-From the open-source Accelerated Mobile Pages Project to simplified video distribution and cost-cutting via YouTube – Google has done it all.
+Google has done everything from the open-source Accelerated Mobile Pages Project to simplified video distribution and cost-cutting via YouTube.
 It has come up with Flexible Sampling to help with the discovery of news content on Google, Google News Lab to provide virtual newsroom scenarios replete with training and editorial partnerships, and the Digital News Initiative has helped to widely renovate the European news industry.

 In his blog post, Schindler talked about the upcoming project of Google, titled News Consumer Insights.
 It is a dashboard tapping into the technical insight of Google Analytics and is designed to help news organizations target readers for subscriptions in a more seamless and user-friendly manner.